-- Once those are combined, evenly, place that mixture in the bottom of a cast iron skillet and press it down to form crust.
-You can use a cast iron skillet or cake pan or any other pan that you can place in the Pit Barrel Cooker.
+Once those are combined, evenly, place that mixture in the bottom of a cast iron skillet and press it down to form crust.
+You can use a cast iron skillet or cake pan or any other pan that you can place in the Pit Barrel®.
 I suggest to always pick cast iron if I have the option.

-- Place in PBC and cook for at least an hour up to 1 ½ hours for a really well done, crispy pizza and toppings.
-You could leave yours in the Pit Barrel for 30 min to 1 hour and have a much gooier (wow real word) and casseroleish (not a real word) like pizza.
+Place in Pit Barrel® and cook for at least an hour up to 1 ½ hours for a really well done, crispy pizza and toppings.
+You could leave yours in the Pit Barrel® for 30 min to 1 hour and have a much gooier (wow real word) and casseroleish (not a real word) like pizza.

 Either way, the more you let it set and cool once you remove it the more of a slice like texture you will get.
 It is all about what your personal preference is and exploring new opportunities to try other things.
 I hope this helps you as much as it has me to satisfy that pizza craving that dwells somewhere deep inside.